Taking its place at number eighteen in the Major Arcana succession, The Moon certainly shifts the mood from the peace and hope of The Star.

 There is no shame in imperfect relationships.
 In fact, relationships that acknowledge and address their imperfections are often healthier than those in which they are ignored.
 Make it clear in your friend group when you sense tension and that you want to resolve it for everyone’s benefit.

-What does The Moon mean in Career?
+What does The Moon Tarot Card Mean in Career?

 In business, The Moon champions privacy.
 Keep your business plans close to you and beware those who act as if they have your best interests at hand, but secretly want to orchestrate your failure.